Divorce Law

 • Gifts

-Expenses in a divorce disclosure statement can include any money or payments going out, including shared monthly expenses, marital expenses, and individual living expenses, which may include:
+Expenses in a divorce disclosure statement can include any money or payments going out.
+This includes shared monthly expenses, marital expenses, and individual living expenses.
+Common types of expenses that you will need to list for your divorce proceedings include:

 • Property taxes